themeblvd/justwrite/README.md

 2. *Edit* - Adding or editing content.
 3. *Published* - More of a *metaphysical* space that the user is inevitably always traveling towards.

-When designing the application's flow, I toyed with how literal I wanted this spacial representation to actual feel to the user.
+When designing the application's flow, I toyed with how literal I wanted this spacial representation to actually feel to the user.
 I initially had it extremely literal with the entire view shifting in the direction of the space.
-But this proved to be way too jarring on a large desktop view.
+But this was just too jarring on a large desktop view.
 The screenshot below shows how the transitions between primary views inevitably took form.

 ![Animated Screenshot of Primary View Transitions](https://s3-us-west-2.amazonaws.com/themeblvd-projects/justwrite/flow-primary.gif)